-I am not sure why this isn’t mentioned more in postpartum recovery tips lists.
+I am unsure why this isn’t mentioned more in postpartum recovery tips lists.
 Seriously, breastfeeding helps your body heal and feel better!
-Breastfeeding, if you are fortunate enough to be able to breastfeed your body, will contract your uterus back a normal size faster, and promote the production of the “feel-good” chemicals in your brain.
-This allows you to relax and rest, which is what your body needs.
-This little gem of a resource will tell you more about breastfeeding in general, and basically how amazing it is!
+If you are fortunate enough to breastfeed your body, breastfeeding will contract your uterus back to normal size faster and promote the production of the “feel-good” chemicals in your brain.
+This allows you to relax and rest, which your body needs.
+This little gem of a resource will tell you more about general breastfeeding and how amazing it is!

 Make An Awesome Vag Pad:

 I have a tutorial/post on how to do this and what you need.
-It basically involves a lot of pads, some anti-bacterial/numbing spray and witch hazel pads.
-You also want a squirt bottle for cleaning after you have to go to the bathroom, and it all makes everything feel so, so much better.
+It involves a lot of pads, some anti-bacterial/numbing spray and witch hazel pads.
+You also want a squirt bottle for cleaning after you go to the bathroom, and it all makes everything feel so much better.